MrSnickers/Blog/blog.md

+November 12 2013

+There is a sinking feeling one gets when having just altered one's bash profile all that gets returned is "not a valid identifier."
+That's pretty discouraging.
+Also, it turns out that it is a fairly unproductive error message to cut and paste into Internet search.
+Much of the results I got when searching with the exact error message were over six years old.

+In order to resolve the error I had to remove all the white space from the export PATH that I had recently put in there in order to make it more readable.
+More readable for me, but apparently unreadable to the machine.
+I guess I had been taking for granted the human friendly characteristics of Ruby.

 November 11 2013

 This post is in response to the post on optimism by Mr. R. S. Braythwayt, esq. found at http://braythwayt.com/homoiconic/2009/05/01/optimism.html